binast/binjs-ref/spec/CONTAINER.md

 nodes.
 If specified, this distinguished node will be used while resolving fragments (see below).

+By convention, the **last** element in the syntax table represents the root of the tree.

 **Size note** At the time of this writing, The table of syntax for a file using all the features of JavaScript is expected to contain about 100 entries for a total of about 200 fields, which may all be represented within ~3kb.
-For a file restricting itself to JSON, the table of syntax is expected to contain only 2 entries and fit within a few bytes.
+If we restrict ourselves to JSON, the table of syntax may contain only
+2 entries and fit within a few bytes.

-// FIXME: We need to specify the root of the tree, right?

 ## 3. Read the table of atoms.